mishushakov/dialogflow-web-v2/README.md

 > Dialogflow lets you build conversational interfaces on top of your products and services by providing a powerful natural language understanding (NLU) engine to process and understand natural language input

-This is a unofficial Web client for Dialogflow, that was built to support rich responses and to make the most out of the Platform available to the Web
+This is a unofficial Web client for Dialogflow, built to support rich responses and to make the most out of the Platform available to the Web

 The development of this project was made possible by [me](https://linkedin.com/in/mishushakov).
 You can hire me or [send me some snacks](https://paypal.me/mishushakov)